 Speaking of Nathan’s:

-The original hotdog location on Stillwell Avenue is celebrating its 100th anniversary this year, which also marks the 100th anniversary of the famous (and gross) hotdog eating contest every July 4.
-The record is held by Joey Chestnut, who swallowed 69 hotdogs and buns in 10 minutes!
+The original hotdog location on Stillwell Avenue recently celebrated its 100th anniversary, which also marks the 100th anniversary of the famous (and gross) hotdog eating contest every July 4.
+The record is held by Joey Chestnut, who swallowed 72 hotdogs and buns in 10 minutes!

 Check out this 3-minute ESPN video profile of the record-holder and the “science” behind competitive eating contests.

 As for things to do Coney Island, besides eating hotdogs (or candied or caramel apples with nuts from William’s Candy Shop next door to Nathan’s), the list is long.
 Lying on the beach is almost an afterthought at Coney Island because there’s so much to do here.